Jake-Garneau/MadMovies/README.md

 3. **Recommendations**:

-   - The system filters the
+   - The system filters the movies based on user choices.
    - It returns a list of recommended movies to the user.

 4. **Database (SQLite)**: